05TharunKM/Samsung-PD-Training-/README.md

 </p>

    + In this script we have initaily appended every library(.db) in the directory into a list and save the name of library.
-   + Later using 'for' loop parse this list and every time we parse it will take the different library of the list.
+   + Later using 'for' loop,  parse this list and every time we parse it will take the different library of the list.
    + Each time design is linked and compiled for differnt libs(.db).
-   + And using commands `report_qor`, ``report_timing -delay_type min` and `report_timing -delay_type max` output is written into report file in the name of library.
+   + And using commands `report_qor`, `report_timing -delay_type min` and `report_timing -delay_type max` output is written into report file in the name of library.

  + Outputs for all the 13 corners are observed considering timing performance, area and cell count.
  + QoR and Timing reports are  provided below :